 The Megaport Cloud Router (MCR) works in multi-cloud architectures that are connected using different combinations of peering types.
-In addition to private peering connectivity, the MCR can connect to public peering types such as AWS, Azure, Oracle, and other cloud service providers (CSPs).
+In addition to private peering connectivity, MCR can connect to public peering types such as AWS, Azure, Oracle, and other Cloud Service Providers (CSPs).

 This topic describes MCR peering types and the routes advertised by each peering type.

 MCR uses a Virtual Cross Connect (VXC) to connect to other endpoints on the Megaport network.
 The VXCs support different types of peers.
 MCR employs routing policies aligned with the VXC peering type.

 The peering type defined for the VXC determines which routes are advertised.

 MCR supports the peering types shown in this table:

 |Non-cloud||NON_CLOUD||Routes from the Border Gateway Protocol (BGP) peer behind a Port.|

 |Private cloud||PRIV_CLOUD||Routes from AWS Private, Azure Private Peer, and Google Cloud Platform.|